particle-iot/docs/src/content/tutorials/particle-hardware.md

 There are also evaluation kits for the B Series SoM, Tracker SoM, and E Series modules that can be used for prototyping with those modules.

-If you're not sure whether you want Cellular or Wi-Fi, see [Cellular or Wi-Fi](#cellular-or-wi-fi) below.
+If you're not sure whether you want cellular or Wi-Fi, see [Cellular or Wi-Fi](#cellular-or-wi-fi) below.

 {{!-- BEGIN do not edit content below, it is automatically generated 455bf1d0-0230-4074-bfa7-99ce6e4f6245 --}}